 I like to cook 3-4 different bulk meals, portion them out, and then eat them throughout the week.
 I bust my ass 1 day to do tons of cooking but then can relax the rest of the week.

 Mind you, I don’t do this all the time but I definitely have more throughout this pandemic since money has been tight.
+This is something to consider if you want to start spending less money in the long run.

 If you don’t have a ton of storage containers to portion out the food, Ziploc freezer bags will do just fine.